5 Steps for Being Present

 So, how do we stay present?
 The first thing to recognize is that, try as we might, we really can only do one thing at a time, so we ought to do that thing wholeheartedly.
 Most of our time is spent in the past or the future, rather than the present moment.
 What we end up doing is passing through that moment on the way to somewhere else and, in doing so, we miss the moment.
 That's how life ends up passing us by — we do it to ourselves.

-This technique and intention is also taken in part from the Theraveda Buddhist meditation tradition.
-Try it out - take a breath and, when you exhale, what happens?
-Exactly - nothing.
-In the Theraveda tradition - the oldest of the Buddhist traditions - meditation practitioners are taught to focus on the out-breath because on the out-breath nothing happens.
-Everything falls away for that simple span of time - a breath.
+This technique and intention is also taken in part from the Theravada Buddhist meditation tradition.
+Try it out: Take a breath and, when you exhale, what happens?
+Exactly — nothing.
+In the Theravada tradition, the oldest of the Buddhist traditions, meditation practitioners are taught to focus on the out-breath because on the out-breath nothing happens.
+Everything falls away for that simple span of time — a breath.

 Not being present is easy.
 There are bills to pay, and kids to pick up at school.
 There are doctor's appointments and reports to write, books to read, parents to resent, loved ones to miss and the list goes on and on.
 With all that going on — past and future — it's no wonder that presence is so elusive.
 It is not, however, as elusive as you might believe.

 Be a witness.
 In becoming aware of what you are doing — exactly what you are doing — in any given moment, bear witness to it.
 Observe it, name it, and stand away from it — all at once.
 The moment is now...now...now...now...
 When we cling to a "now," rather than simply bearing witness to it and letting it pass by, we become trapped in time as it passes.